Together Everyone Achieves More

 I cannot believe that it has been 5 years since I made the journey over from Temple Hill (in 2014) to join the Oakfield team!

 Since then, I have been fortunate enough to have had various roles and responsibilities – ranging from International Primary Curriculum Leader, to Year 6 Leader of Learning, to Education Council teacher representative and Assistant Head for the Curriculum.

 Now, I take on my biggest challenge yet – that of Deputy Headteacher!

 I LOVE my job, and this school, and look forward to supporting staff and pupils in continuing to ensure that Oakfield is a dynamic, caring, inquisitive place to learn where EVERY pupil is valued and able to achieve their very best!

 In my (limited!) spare time, I indulge in my favourite hobbies: going to the cinema, eating chocolate and enjoying the occasional glass of wine!

-I would describe myself as Passionate, pro-active and committed.
+I would describe myself as passionate, pro-active and committed.
 I started teaching in 2007 and worked across a range of schools: big, small, mainstream, specialist and independent.
-I also have experience working with children who have profound learning and physical disabilities which has given me a greater understanding of a range of children’s needs.
-Everywhere I’ve worked it was clear to me that my passion lies in helping children with special educational needs get what they need to reach their full potential.
+I have worked in a number of Dartford schools and I am passionate about supporting families in the local area where I live and grew up.
+I have experience working with children who have profound learning and physical disabilities which has given me a greater understanding of a range of children’s needs.
+Everywhere I’ve worked it was clear to me that my passion lies in helping children get what they need to reach their full potential.
 I come from a big family so I love getting involved in the hustle and bustle of family and school life.
 I strive for positive outcomes in everything I do, and at a time where the education system is in a period of change, I aim to inform, support, and motivate children, parents and teachers which I feel confident, eager and equipped to do.

 Deputy Headteacher at Temple Hill